Mental Health Services Technician

 Amount of Education Required for Careers Related to Mental Health Services Technician

-Some careers associated with psychiatric/mental health services technician require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with psychiatric/mental health services technician may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|